user432/XRayGAN/README.md

     ```
     - Run the trainer that you want(Checkpoint, Tensorboard record will be automaticaly saved)

-2. Test you model to generate Xrays
+2. Test your model to generate Xrays
-     - Edit the config file for checkoint path setting.
-Then Run the code to save the images to a foler.
+     - Edit the config file for checkpoint path setting.
+Then Run the code to save the images to a folder.
 Example:
     ```
       {
       "EXPER_NAME":"Text-to-image XRayGAN Open-i",